How Much Does Elon Musk Makes A Day?

 So, how much money does Elon Musk make a day?

-These figures are impressive, but they are not a fixed salary and not a promise of the future.
-They are simply a snapshot of how fast his fortune grew in one exceptional year, driven almost entirely by equity and by markets that can rise and fall just as dramatically.
+These figures are impressive, but they are not a fixed salary or a promise of the future.
+They are simply a snapshot of how quickly his fortune grew in one exceptional year, driven almost entirely by equity markets that can rise and fall just as dramatically.

 Disclaimer: This material is for general information purposes only and is not intended as (and should not be considered to be) financial, investment or other advice on which reliance should be placed.
 No opinion given in the material constitutes a recommendation by EBC or the author that any particular investment, security, transaction or investment strategy is suitable for any specific person.